YolandaHaynes/100-days-of-code/log.md

 # 100 Days Of Code - Log
 ### Day 1: April 21, 2021

-**Today's Progress**: Completed 1 Kata codewars, Worked on Anki deck **Thoughts:** I am doing this challenge so I can create a habit, become a better developer, and more organized with my learning process.
+**Today's Progress**: Completed 1 Kata codewars, Worked on Anki deck and Open Source

+**Thoughts:** I am doing this challenge so I can create a habit, become a better developer, and more organized with my learning process.